In the fashion world, every new product or style begins with an idea.

 A stylist co-ordinate the clothes, jewelry, and accessories used in fashion photography and catwalk presentations.

-Stylists decide overall appearance and requirement of a client to zero down styling techniques and makeup to present the desired look.
+Stylists decide the overall appearance and requirement of a client to zero down styling techniques and makeup to present the desired look.

 They also suggest clients about the makeup that they should use to jazz up the look of garments and accessories to be presented.